damiankucharski/OKAPI/docs/index.md

-# GIRAFFE: Genetic Programming for Ensemble Model Fusion
+# OKAPI: Genetic Programming for Ensemble Model Fusion

-GIRAFFE is a Python library that uses genetic programming to evolve optimal ensembles of machine learning models for classification tasks.
+OKAPI is a Python library that uses genetic programming to evolve optimal ensembles of machine learning models for classification tasks.
 It combines the predictions of multiple models into a single, more accurate prediction by evolving tree structures representing different fusion strategies.

 ## Key Features